-Mexican food has become extremely popular in the US ever since crossing the border.
-It’s not just Tex Mex – the American version of the traditional Mexcian cuisine – that’s trending.
-Fine dining restaurants are discovering different regional recipes of Mexican food and adding them to the menu.
+Mexican food has been around for centuries and is one of the most historically rich cuisines in the US.
+Among Americans, Tex Mex is by far the most popular version of it.
+But more and more, fine dining restaurants are discovering different regional recipes of Mexican food and adding them to the menu.
 Local restaurants and home cooks are also seeking to reconnect with traditional Mexican cooking, known for its authenticity and rich tastes.

 Cooking Mexican food at home is easier than you think.
 Here’s everything you need to get started with making these authentic and delicious dishes.

 The Mexican food we know today has evolved over centuries of cooking in Mexico and is deeply rooted in the cooking culture of the Southwest.
 While the recipes started from ingredients native to Mexico, there were also some outside influences.
 The Spanish conquest, for example, introduced meats from domesticated animals such as beef, pork and chicken.
 Here are some of our favorite culinary customs from different regions in Mexico.

 This type of cuisine comes from the Mexican state Chiapas.
 Unlike other areas in Mexico, this region keeps many of the traditional ingredients.
 Chipilin herb and Yerba Santa are often used in tamales.
 Chiapas is the only region to use these.
 While chilli peppers are used very frequently in other regions, in Chiapas they prefer sweeter seasoning.
 Popular dishes include tamales, sopa de pan and a beverage called pozol made from fermented corn dough.

 Since Mexico City is a center of migration from other regions of the country, the cuisine there is a mix of dishes from all over the country.
 Street food is very popular in Mexico City with taco stands and lunch counters on every street.
 Common dishes include barbacoa, birria, cabrito, carnitas, mole sauces, tacos with many different fillings and tortas.